 There will be different levels of ownership depending on where the application is in the life cycle.

 What’s ownership anyway?
 Depending on whom you ask, you will likely get different definitions.
 In an environment where people work within their silos, ownership to those folks will likely stay within their respective silo.
-But at the end of the day, who is end customer?
+But at the end of the day, who are end customers?

 1. DevOps & Application Life Cycle

 There will be different levels of ownership depending on where the application is in the life cycle. (requirements management, architecture, coding, testing, tracking, and release management).
-For instance, there maybe a developer who owns the app until the app is moved into production and then service delivery owns the app.
-Generally there is also business owner of an app along with a service delivery owner.
+For instance, there may be a developer who owns the app until the app is moved into production and then service delivery owns the app.
+Generally, there is also a business owner of an app along with a service delivery owner.

-2. IT as ‘Steward’ in Business Data Life Cycle Management
+2. IT as a ‘Steward’ in Business Data Life Cycle Management

-Businesses today are information-intensive, CIOs & IT usually manage data life cycle, from data storage, data collection, data integrity, data security/governance to data analysis., etc. However, at most or businesses, IT doesn't own data, as business functions may declare “ownership” for their data, it makes situation tougher, as siloed data will cause bad decision making, resources wastes, as well as leave risk loopholes, with support and collaboration from business partners, IT can play “steward” role in managing data life cycle more effectively.
-Being ‘steward’, than an ‘owner” shows good attitude.
+Businesses today are information-intensive, CIOs & IT usually manage data life cycle, from data storage, data collection, data integrity, data security/governance to data analysis., etc. However, at most or businesses, IT doesn't own data, as business functions may declare “ownership” of their data, it makes situation tougher, as siloed data will cause bad decision making, resources wastes, as well as leave risk loopholes, with support and collaboration from business partners, IT can play “steward” role in managing data life cycle more effectively.
+Being ‘steward,' instead of an ‘owner,” shows the good attitude.